weizhenye/binpat/README.md

   '// reserved': u16(),
   type: u16(),
   count: u16(),
-  // and you should avoid duplicate key when define the omit '// another reserved': u16(),
+  // and you should avoid duplicate key
+  '// another reserved': u16(),
 });
 ```